kshitijrajsharma/building-regularization-research/manuscript.md

 ### PolyWorld: End-to-End Polygon Extraction via CNN and GNN

 **PolyWorld** [@doi:10.1109/cvpr52688.2022.00189] introduces a novel end-to-end deep learning architecture for extracting vector building footprints directly from satellite imagery.
-Unlike earlier methods such as Polygon-RNN  or PolyMapper, which rely on sequential vertex prediction or post-processing of segmentation masks, PolyWorld formulates the problem as a **graph-based polygon matching task**.
+Unlike earlier methods such as Polygon-RNN  or PolyMapper, which rely on sequential vertex prediction or post-processing of segmentation masks, PolyWorld formulates the problem as a graph-based polygon matching task.

 The pipeline involves three main stages:

 1. **Vertex Detection**: A fully convolutional neural network outputs a vertex confidence map from which likely building corners are identified.
 Each vertex is paired with a learned visual descriptor encoding local image features.

 2. **Graph-Based Learning**: Detected vertices are embedded in a fully connected graph.
-An attentional **Graph Neural Network (GNN)** evaluates pairwise relationships between vertices to learn "connection strengths"—i.e., the likelihood that a pair of vertices should be connected by an edge.
+An attentional Graph Neural Network (GNN) evaluates pairwise relationships between vertices to learn "connection strengths" i.e., the likelihood that a pair of vertices should be connected by an edge.

 3. **Polygon Assembly via Differentiable Matching**: The final polygon structure is determined by solving a graph matching problem, formulated as an optimal cycle through the vertices.
-This is achieved using a **differentiable relaxation of the Hungarian algorithm** (Sinkhorn algorithm), enabling gradient-based learning.
+This is achieved using a differentiable relaxation of the Hungarian algorithm (Sinkhorn algorithm), enabling gradient-based learning.

 ![Explanation of how PolyWorld works: [source](https://github.com/zorzi-s/PolyWorldPretrainedNetwork) ](https://github.com/user-attachments/assets/158fcb33-5707-4edf-ac92-df2f4ddf4749){#fig:poly-world height="3in"}